mfullford/tunr_relationships/README.md

 It's time to start adding some relationships to the existing Tunr database.
 We're going to help include information from the various models on different pages.
-We'll end up adding song information to artists, help managers can some credibility by listing the songs of their clients.
-Finally we'll add an optional revenue source by enabling managers to create an add to help attract new clients.
+We'll end up adding song information to artists, help managers gain some credibility by listing the songs of their clients.
+Finally we'll add an optional revenue source by enabling managers to create an ad to help attract new clients.

 When we originally started planning Tunr we created the following ERD,